 Aim to make 50 cold calls a day, or, engage in 2 hours of talking time with cold leads.
 This is a winning formula for you to beat your competition.
 100 calls are too many, and honestly, quite demotivating.
 It also forces you to rush through your pre-call research.
 20-40 calls are just not enough volume to win the numbers game of hitting a lead who actually picks up the phone and is also interested enough to accept a meeting.

 Pro Tip: Separate research time from calling time.
 And do your cold calls in 45-minute blocks.
 This way, while you’re cold calling, you’re getting into and staying inside the right mindset.
 You start to enter a flow state where talking with leads becomes easier.
 You’re more agile and in the zone.

 2. Cold Emails Sent

 Cold emailing is an incredibly cost-effective way to book meetings for your SaaS product.
 It works well in tandem with your cold calls.
 Usually, the goal of the cold email is to book a phone meeting or demo with a lead.
-Software sales reps should track how many emails they’ve sent out each day, as well as other email-related metrics that help them improve the conversion rates of their emails.
+Tech sales reps should track how many emails they’ve sent out each day, as well as other email-related metrics that help them improve the conversion rates of their emails.